Disco Elysium: Re-release

 There are four quests that were cut from the original game but reworked to explore some of the political implications of the game's story, now called Political Vision Quests.
 These quests were designed to encourage the player to consider how they have developed their player-character and where their decisions have taken the character, and how committed they are to seeing that out, according to Hindpere.
-Additionally, the expansion includes new art and animations, including two additional tracks from British Sea Power.
+Additionally, the expansion includes new art and animations, including two additional tracks by British Sea Power.